 Improving any element – opportunities, deal size, conversion rate, or speeding pipeline velocity– can positively impact this important metric.

-In this segment, we’ll explore some methods that may assist in turbocharging your business’ selling speed for maximum profitability and growth.
+In this section, we’ll explore some methods that may assist in turbocharging your business’ selling speed for maximum profitability and growth.

 Here are the top 5 ways to increase your company’s sales velocity: